Tree-adjoining grammar: History

 the "string grammar" of Zellig Harris.
 AGs handle exocentric properties of language in a natural and effective way, but do not have a good characterization of endocentric constructions; the converse is true of rewrite grammars, or phrase-structure grammar (PSG).
 In 1969, Joshi introduced a family of grammars that exploits this complementarity by mixing the two types of rules.
 A few very simple rewrite rules suffice to generate the vocabulary of strings for adjunction rules.
 This family is distinct from the Chomsky-Schützenberger hierarchy but intersects it in interesting and linguistically relevant ways.
 The center strings and adjunct strings can also be generated by a dependency grammar, avoiding the limitations of rewrite systems entirely.

 Description

-The rules in a TAG are trees with a special leaf node known as the foot node, which is anchored to a word.
+A TAG can be defined as a 5-tuple $\langle \Sigma, NT, I, A, S\rangle$ with: